Maine Coastal Biking5 Days & 4 Nights

 We provide you with detailed turn-by-turn directions on the Macs Adventure Navigation App.
 Using this app, you will also be able to follow the route with your phone’s GPS.
 As instructed below, you’ll need to save all routes to your device for use in offline mode as cell phone reception can be unreliable in rural Vermont.

-NavigationNavigating is easy using the Macs Adventure Navigation App.
+NavigationNavigating is easy using a Navigation App.
 Your daily rides will be mapped in the app with GPX tracks, route notes, and turn-by-turn directions.
 All of these resources are available to download for offline use, which is recommended as cell service can be unreliable in rural Maine.
-Written turn-by-turn directions are included in the app.
+Instructions for app use will be provided on arrival.
 When you have cell reception, you will also have 24/7 telephone support from us here at Macs Adventure.

 Experience & FitnessThis tour is graded easy to moderate.
 The daily rides average 23 miles.
 There are many rolling hills but no substantial climbs.
 You should be an experienced road cyclist accustomed to sharing the road with other users.
 At times the route has a shoulder, but its width varies, and some of the smaller, more rural roads have no shoulder.
 We advise high visibility clothing to be worn while riding.